Daddy's Head

 Daddy's Head is a 2024 British horror film directed by Benjamin Barfoot starring Rupert Turnbull, Julia Brown and Charles Aitken.
-It plot follows Isaac (Turnbull) and his stepmother Laura (Brown) who are haunted by a strange creature that starts walking around the house after the funeral of his father James (Aitken).
+Its plot follows Isaac (Turnbull) and his stepmother Laura (Brown) who are haunted by a strange creature that starts walking around the house after the funeral of his father James (Aitken).

 Plot

 A young boy named Isaac and his stepmother Laura grieve after his father James' sudden death in a car accident.
 While discussing James' will, social worker Mary informs Laura that Isaac will likely be sent to a foster home if she chooses not to assume legal guardianship over him.
 Laura falls asleep while watching home videos of James, and awakens to flashing blue lights and a man's silhouette outside the living room window.

 Family friend Robert attempts to help Isaac through his grief as Laura has struggled to connect with him since she married James.
 Laura is again awoken by the lights and she leaves to investigate.
 In the woods, Laura finds a destroyed car and hears James' voice calling her name from behind.
 She turns around, seeing his heavily disfigured face.

 The evening after James' funeral, family dog Bella begins to aggressively bark at and chase a creature who escapes through Isaac's bedroom window.
 A rattled Isaac sleeps in Laura's room that night.
 Deep in the woods, a creature forming humanoid features growls Isaac's name.
 Isaac is awoken by the creature, now appearing with James' face, repeating his name.
 He believes it to be his father, asking for it not to go.

 While outside, Isaac again sees the creature, affirming his belief that his father has returned.
 Mary speaks to Isaac, who is adamant that he saw James.
 While Laura and Isaac are in the woods, the two encounter a wooden structure modeled after one of James' architectural designs.
 Isaac claims James built it for him and attempts to enter, but Laura drags him away.